What Are the Leading Causes of Receding Gums?

 An inconsistent oral care routine

 One of the main contributing factors to receding gums is an inconsistent (or less than adequate) oral care routine.
-Brushing, flossing, and the regular use of mouthwash are the best defense against gum disease and receding gums.
+Brushing, flossing, and the regular use of mouthwash are the best defenses against gum disease and receding gums.
 People who do not stay consistent with their oral care regimen can develop an accumulation of plaque and tartar on the gums and along the gum line, which can cause gum recession over time.

 High consumption of sugar

-Sugar consumption in small amounts does not necessarily affect the long-term health of gums, but excessive sugar consumption combined with inadequate oral care and dental cleanings significantly increase the risk of developing gum disease that could lead to the symptom of gum recession.
+Sugar consumption in small amounts does not necessarily affect the long-term health of gums, but excessive sugar consumption combined with inadequate oral care and dental cleanings significantly increases the risk of developing gum disease that could lead to the symptom of gum recession.
 Subsequently, limiting sugar consumption is encouraged to protect gum health and prevent receding gums.

 Smoking and tobacco use